Chubek/chubek/README.md

 Welcome to my protfolio.
+These are the programs I've written over the years, that are presentable to a degree.
+Even the ones marked as "Terminated" still have useful code in them.

-Curse down to learn more about me.
+Curse down below to find ways to contact me.

 ## Notable Work, Categorized by Language